BrownCSCI1230/lab08_trimeshes/README.md

 <details>
   <summary>How does thinking of orange slices relate to this?</summary>
-  The number of slices in the orange are controlled by param 2 (which is used to calculate $\theta$).
-The number of segments are controlled by param 1 (which is used to calculate $\phi$).
+  The number of slices in the orange are controlled by param 2 (which is used to calculate 𝜃).
+The number of segments are controlled by param 1 (which is used to calculate 𝜙).
 Using both these parameters, we can determine the exact 3D location of each vertex!
 </details>

-By using $\theta$ and $\phi$, we can get every vertex position by rotating a vector about the origin.
+By using 𝜃 and 𝜙, we can get every vertex position by rotating a vector about the origin.

 > Note: You may find the following useful in your implementation: `glm::radians()`, `glm::sin()`, and `glm::cos()`
 > Note: Everything is in radians!